rasmusab/bayes.js/README.md

 ```
 *You can find an interactive version of this script [here](http://codepen.io/rasmusab/pen/LpaKep?editors=001)*

-And here is a plot of the resulting sample made in javascript using the [plotly.js](https://plot.ly/javascript/) library:
+And here is a plot of the resulting sample made in JavaScript using the [plotly.js](https://plot.ly/javascript/) library:

 [![Normal model posterior](media/normal_model_plotly.png?raw=true)](http://codepen.io/rasmusab/pen/LpaKep?editors=001)